Healthdirect Free Australian health advice you can count on.

 In the middle of your cycle, discharge is normally thin and clear.
 It may look slightly yellow or brownish if it has been in your underwear for a length of time.

-The vagina tends to lose its moisture after the menopause due to lower oestrogen levels.
-You will still produce small amounts of discharge after menopause.
+Your vagina tends to lose its moisture after the menopause due to lower oestrogen levels.
+However, you will still make small amounts of discharge after menopause.

-If you are concerned about your vaginal discharge please consult your doctor.
+If you are concerned about your vaginal discharge, see your doctor.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.